PXAccumulator: To Implement a Custom Accumulator Attribute

 RSSVEmployeeWorkOrderQty database table, whose

-RSSVEmployeeWorkOrderQty database table will be updated by the
+NbrOfAssignedOrders column will be updated by the custom

-custom accumulator attribute.
-In this step, you will create a data access class for
+accumulator attribute.
+In this step, you’ll create a data access class for this

 RSSVEmployeeWorkOrderQtydata access class and define its single system field: LastModifiedDateTime.
-For more information about definition of the LastModifiedDateTime system field, see Audit Fields in the documentation. - For the DAC, you will specify the
+(For more information about the definition of the LastModifiedDateTime system field, see Audit Fields in the documentation.) - For the DAC, specify the

-PXHiddenattribute, which indicates that the DAC will not be used for reports or generic inquiries. - In the
+PXHiddenattribute, which indicates that the DAC won’t be used for reports or generic inquiries. - In the DAC, define the

 UserIDfield as the key field, as shown in the following code.#region UserID [PXDBInt(IsKey = true)] public virtual int?
-UserID { get; set; } public abstract class userID : PX.Data.BQL.BqlInt.Field<userID> { } #endregion - Do not specify any display names for the fields because they will not be displayed in the UI.
+UserID { get; set; } public abstract class userID : PX.Data.BQL.BqlInt.Field<userID> { } #endregion - Don’t specify any display names for the fields because they won’t be displayed in the UI.

 - Mark the